-The Board's investments are reported at amortized cost or at fair value determined by either quoted market prices or a matrix pricing model.
-Bank deposits and the NCCMT are measured at amortized cost, which is the NCCMT's share price.
-Ownership interest in the STIF is determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
-Valuation of the underlying assets is performed by the custodian.
-All investments are measured using the market approach.
-The STIF is classified as Level 2 in the fair value hierarchy and is valued using prices that are either directly or indirectly observable for an asset or liability.
+The Board's investments are reported at fair value determined by either quoted market prices or a matrix pricing model.
+Bank deposits are measured at amortized cost.
+Ownership of the STIF is determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
+STIF investments are valued by the custodian using Level 2 inputs which in this case involves inputs-other than quoted prices-included within Level 1 that are either directly or indirectly observable for the asset or liability.
+The STIF is valued at \$1 per share.
+The STIF portfolio is unrated and had a weighted average maturity at June 30, 2021 of 1.3 years.
 Under the authority of G.S.
-147-69.3, no unrealized gains or losses of the STIF are distributed to external participants of the fund.
+147-69.3, no unrealized gains or losses of the STIF are distributed to participants of the fund.